 But the real jewel of this place is the Portland Head Light, which sits pretty against a dramatic backdrop of jagged cliffs and flowering trees.
 Admission is free and the park is open 365 days a year.
 Parking is available within the park.

-And so there you have the list of everything I did during my trip to Maine.
+And so there you have the list of summer activities to enjoy in Maine.
 Not bad for a 5-day trip, right?
 The only thing I regret is not having more time to make my way around the state.
 Definitely a place for the outdoorsy traveler or the beer enthusiast.
 Thank you Maine for reminding this Miami boy just how charming New England can be.

 Special thanks to all the people who made this trip possible!